 How to calculate Average Speed of Answer (ASA)

 Your messaging app or phone system will usually be able to calculate how long it takes for each interaction to start and will average this according to your needs.
+If it can’t, you can think about setting up a VoIP number and system for your business.
+Those tools offer great reporting features.
 The average response time is usually around 30 seconds.

 Average Time Between Customer Interactions

 How long the agent takes from finishing a customer interaction to starting the next one.

 How to calculate Average Time Between Customer Interactions

 Your messaging app or phone system should be able to calculate the time between interactions, which can help you balance the workload for your agents, especially during busier times.

 How long it takes the agent to move from starting an interaction with a user to determining the purpose of the interaction.

 This is a customer service KPI you’ll likely need to calculate by observing random customer interactions, averaging the time taken by the agent to realize why a user is contacting the company.